andy-guttridge/tribehub_ios/README.md

 ## Table of contents

 ## User stories
-TribeHub-iOS was developed from the same user stories as for the original web app.
+TribeHub-iOS was developed by implementing the same themes, epics and user stories which were developed for the original web app.
 These are documented in a separate 'user_stories_ios' tab of this [Google Sheets document](https://docs.google.com/spreadsheets/d/11wcDHeqr85VaHXdJjATod_WECRY03IRUlGgT_L_ikIw/edit#gid=885440852).

 ### Themes
-Themes were developed at the beginning of development of the web app using the project goals as a starting point.
+The themes developed at the beginning of the web app project - and also utilised for the iOS app - used the project goals as a starting point.
 These included:

 - Account management - necessary to support the use of the app on an individual basis and to group users together into a 'tribe' to support goal 1.
 - Calendar/event scheduling - essential to enable the key functionality required by goal 1.